 - Use a mattress pad to reduce the pressure on your feather mattress topper.
 This leads to reduced instances of lumps and uneven surfaces.

-With this in mind, you certainly would be able to enjoy your feather mattress topper without the unsightly stains and unpleasant odour!
+With this in mind, you certainly could enjoy your feather mattress topper without the unsightly stains and unpleasant odour!
 You’ll sleep soundly and peacefully while enjoying your fresh-smelling bed!

 - Liu Y, Chen X, Xin JH.
 Hydrophobic duck feathers and their simulation on textile substrates for water repellent treatment.
 Bioinspir Biomim.
 2008;3(4):046007. doi:10.1088/1748-3182/3/4/046007